MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxcrosstabs.md

 ---

 # required metadata
-title: "rxCrossTabs function (RevoScaleR) | Microsoft Docs"
+title: "rxCrossTabs function (RevoScaleR) "
 description: " Use rxCrossTabs to create contingency tables from cross- classifying factors using a formula interface.
 It performs equivalent computations to the [rxCube](rxCube.md) function, but returns its results in a different way. "
 keywords: "(RevoScaleR), rxCrossTabs, print.rxCrossTabs, summary.rxCrossTabs, mean.rxCrossTabs, as.list.rxCrossTabs, category, models"
 author: "heidisteen"